 But landlines have become increasingly expensive.
 A single basic line from Verizon in New York City, where it is based, can cost $85 a month.
-Meanwhile, as landline costs have risen — in urban areas the federal Bureau of Labor Statistics shows a 26 percent increase from July 2010 to July 2020 — wireless costs in the same 10-year period have decreased by 23 percent.
+Meanwhile, as landline costs have risen — in urban areas the federal Bureau of Labor Statistics shows a 31 percent increase from May 2011 to May 2021 — wireless costs in the same 10-year period have decreased by 20 percent.

 And landlines have lost some of their vaunted reliability.
 Phone companies don't want to support them anymore as they switch to fiber optics and have been accused of going out of their way to discourage landlines, according to customer complaints in California and elsewhere.
 Getting one repaired can take several months.

 Concerns about the switch resolved